Conductivity Enhancement in a Diffusive Fermi Liquid due to Bose-Einstein Condensation of Magnons

 where $A$ and $K>0$ parametrize the exchange stiffness and the anisotropy, respectively, $\g$ is the gyromagnetic ratio, $\bs(\br,z)$ is the local spin density, and $s$ is the saturated spin density.

 Equation~\eqref{hf} has global U(1) spin-rotational symmetry that entails conservation of total $s_z$.
-For large enough fields $\hbar\g B>K/s$, the system is in the U(1)-symmetric normal phase, where the magnetization points in the $z$ direction, parallel to the field.
-The system then enters the BEC phase for fields below the critical field $B<B_c=K/\hbar s\g$, where the order parameter uniformly cants away from the $z$ axis.
-The BEC phase is characterized by a spontaneously-broken U(1) symmetry, where the order parameter's azimuthal angle $\f$ within the $xy$ plane defines the U(1) angle (see Fig.~\ref{fig7}).
+For large enough fields $B>B_c\equiv K/\hbar s\g$, the system is in the U(1)-symmetric normal phase, where the magnetization points in the $z$ direction, parallel to the field.
+The system then enters the BEC phase for $B<B_c$, where the order parameter cants away from the $z$ axis.
+The BEC phase is characterized by a broken U(1) symmetry, where the order parameter's azimuthal angle $\f$ defines the U(1) angle (see Fig.~\ref{fig7}).

-We focus exclusively on the normal phase, but in the vicinity of the BEC critical point $B\gtrsim B_c$, where we may perform the standard Holstein-Primakoff transformation with respect to the ordered moment~\cite{holsteinPR40}.
-In terms of the magnon creation and annihilation operators $a^\dag_{\bq k},a_{\bq k}$, Eq.~\eqref{hf} can be re-expressed as $H_F=H^{(0)}_F+H_F^{\rm int}$, where $H^{(0)}_F$ describes the free magnons and $H_F^{\rm int}$ represents their interactions.
-The free contribution is given by $H^{(0)}_F=\ve_{\bq k}a^\dag_{\bq k}a_{\bq k}$, where $\bq$ and $k$ label the inplane and transverse wavevectors, respectively, $\ve_{\bq k}=\De+A(q^2+k^2)/s$ is the magnon spectrum, and $\De=\hbar\g B-K/s$ is the magnon gap (see Supplemental Material).
+We focus exclusively on the normal phase, but in the vicinity of the BEC critical point $B\gtrsim B_c$, and perform the Holstein-Primakoff transformation with respect to the ordered moment~\cite{holsteinPR40}.
+In terms of the magnon operator $a_{\bq k}$, Eq.~\eqref{hf} can be re-expressed as $H_F=H_m+H_{\rm int}$, where $H_m$ describes the free magnons and $H_{\rm int}$ their interactions.
+The free contribution reads $\smash{H_m=\ve_{\bq k}a^\dag_{\bq k}a_{\bq k}}$, where $\bq$ and $k$ label the inplane and transverse wavevectors, respectively, $\ve_{\bq k}=\De+A(q^2+k^2)/s$ is the magnon spectrum, and $\De=\hbar\g(B-B_c)$ is the magnon gap (see Supplemental Material).
 We neglect magnon-magnon interactions, as quantum conductivity corrections are typically measured at low temperatures, where the magnons are dilute, so their mutual interactions should not play a crucial role.
-However, we account for viscous magnon loss in the FI through phenomenological Gilbert damping, which is essential in generating a magnon-induced correction to the conductivity.
+We account for viscous magnon loss in the FI through phenomenological Gilbert damping.